-Endowment funds are managed to provide a permanent source of income to support the educational mission of the University.
-The endowment, a set of pooled assets, is generally comprised of many individual funds and is invested in a purposeful and accountable manner in order to generate income that:
+Endowment funds are managed to provide a permanent source of income to support the educational mission of the university.
+The endowment, a set of pooled assets, is generally composed of many individual funds and is invested in a purposeful and accountable manner in order to generate income that:

-- honor the donors’ intended purposes for their gift;
+- honors the donors’ intended purposes for their gift;

-- support the operating budget of the institution; and,
+- supports the operating budget of the institution; and,

-- are re-invested to protect the value of the endowment against inflation.
+- is reinvested to protect the value of the endowment against inflation.

 How do I create an endowment?

-brief Gift Agreement that will govern your gift according to your wishes.
-You may
+that will govern your gift according to your wishes.
+You may designate your endowment

-designate your endowment for a specific purpose as long as it is consistent with University
+for a specific purpose as long as it is consistent with university policy and state

-policy, state and federal laws.
-Once a gift is accepted, the conditions of the gift
+and federal laws.
+Once a gift is accepted, the conditions of the gift are followed

-are followed in perpetuity.
-Endowments may be funded with cash, securities, and deferred
+in perpetuity.
+Endowments may be funded with cash, securities and deferred gifts at